NehaKoppikar/nehakoppikar.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-Neha is a US citizen and holds a bachelor's degree in Data Science and has over 3 years of experience working in both the US and India.
+Neha holds a bachelor's degree in Data Science and has over 3 years of experience working in both the US and India.
 With a background in data engineering, business analytics and full-stack development in healthcare, finance and government sectors, she specializes in building data pipelines, developing data-driven web applications, and creating insightful dashboards with a passion for applying machine learning and cloud-based solutions to solve real-world challenges.

 Currently serving as an Associate Consultant at KPMG India.